BAD MEDICINE LAKE AREA ASSOCIATION BYLAWS

 Section 3.
 Directors Election.
 The Board of Directors as specified in the Articles shall be elected by and from the membership of this Association at the Annual Meeting thereof.

 Section 4.
 Terms of Directors.
 The terms of the elected Directors shall be for three years and each Director may serve no more than two consecutive terms.
 Directors who have served two consecutive terms must take at least a one-year break from service before being allowed to run for election again.
 Three Directors shall be elected each year.
 The Board, at its discretion, may set the initial term of certain newly elected or appointed Directors to one or two years in order to maintain the desired election cycle described above.

 Section 5.
 Commencement of Terms.
 Directors who are elected at the annual meeting shall take office at the next Board of Directors meeting following their election.

 Section 6.
 Quorum.
 A quorum for meetings of the Board of Directors shall be a majority of the Directors.

 Section 8.
 Meetings.
-The Board of Directors shall meet at such time and upon such notice as the Board may prescribe only during the months of April thru September unless it is deemed necessary by a majority vote of the Directors to meet in other months.
+The Board of Directors shall meet at such time and upon such notice as the Board may prescribe during the months of April thru September unless it is deemed necessary by a majority vote of the Directors to meet in other months.
 Any business may be transacted at any meeting of the Board of Directors without the specification of such business in the notice of the meeting.

-OFFICERS AND THEIR DUTIES
+ARTICLE VI: OFFICERS AND THEIR DUTIES

 Section 1.
 Election of Officers.
-The officers of the Association shall be elected by the Board from within the members of the Board of Directors at the first meeting following the annual meeting of the membership.
+The officers of the Association shall be elected by the Board from the members of the Board of Directors at the first meeting following the annual meeting of the membership.